fbpx

 Operational reporting helps you get a basic understanding and the grounds where your business stands in the recruitment world.

-Stage 2: Advanced Reporting
+Stage 2: Advanced reporting

 At this level, you dig to get the data you need.
 It may involve looking at multiple sources, such as cost-per-hire and expensive hiring.